 Investments are governed by Chapter 40, Act 5, Articles 1 and 15, of the Illinois Compiled Statutes.
 The most important aspect of the statutes is the prudent expert rule, which establishes a standard of care for all fiduciaries.
 (A fiduciary is any person who has authority or control with respect to the management or administration of plan assets.)
 The prudent expert rule states that fiduciaries must discharge their duties with the care, skill, prudence, and diligence that a prudent person acting in a like capacity and familiar with such matters would use under conditions prevailing at the time.
 The SURS Board of Trustees has adopted an Investment Policy that contains general policies for investments.
-Revisions to Investment Policy sections on asset allocation and rebalancing strategy, selection and retention, performance measurement and reporting, securities litigation policy, and emerging investment managers and broker/dealers were approved on September 19, 2015.
+Revisions to Investment Policy sections on asset allocation and rebalancing strategy, selection and retention, performance measurement and reporting, securities litigation policy, and emerging investment managers and broker/dealers were approved on December 9, 2016.
+The Investment Section of this report contains a summary of these policies.
 Within the prudent expert framework, the SURS Board of Trustees establishes specific investment guidelines in the investment management agreement of each individual investment management firm, and monitors the firms accordingly.